Minnesota Wildflowers

 Notes:

 The common name Early Buttercup is appropriate, as it is probably the first yellow buttercup to bloom in spring.
 It is typically found growing in scattered colonies.
-Several references say the petals are narrow, but there was a wide disparity in the population where these photos were taken.
-The early leaves might be mistaken for Ranunculus hispidus (Hispid Buttercup), but that is a much larger plant with larger leaves and likes moister habitats.
+Several references say the petals are narrow, but there was a wide disparity in the populations where these photos were taken.
+The early leaves might be mistaken for Ranunculus hispidus (Hispid Buttercup), but that is a much larger plant with larger leaves that are more sharply pointed, and likes moister habitats.

 • Shop for native seeds and plants at PrairieMoon.com!